3rd Wing conducts a missing man formation flyover in remembrance of Captain Brock McArdle

 U.S. Air Force F-22 Raptor pilots conduct a missing man formation flyover in remembrance of Capt.
 Brock McArdle, a F-22 Raptor pilot assigned to the 90th Fighter Squadron, at Joint Base Elmendorf-Richardson, Alaska, June 28, 2024.
 The missing man formation is a military tradition which dates back to World War II and is one of the highest forms of paying respects to fallen service members.
-(U.S. Air Force photo by Airman Raina Dale)
+(U.S. Air Force photo by Senior Airman Julia Lebens)

 |Date Taken: